pavel-perina/panorama-jl/README.md

 ## Thoughts about Julia

 After writing like 600 lines of code in 10 evenings.
-Highly subjective and I may be wrong.
+These are Highly subjective and I may be wrong.
-TL;DR: If you are not limited by speed in Python, stick with Python.
+TL;DR: If the speed of Python is not a limitation, stick with it.

 Pros:
-* It seems really fast - compared to Python
+* It seems pretty fast - compared to Python
-* It's easier to handle dependencies than let's say C++ & CMake on Windows
+* It's easier to handle dependencies than with C++ & CMake on Windows
 * Many pros are shared with Python
   * Packages are easy to install and use
-  * REPL as command line interface
+  * REPL as the command-line interface
   * Jupyter notebooks
-* Basics are not that hard to learn and it's easy to set-up in VS Code
+* Basics are not that hard to learn and it's easy to set up in VS Code
 * Good tools for profiling/benchmarking (do they even exist in Python?)

 Cons:
-* Python is more widespread and solutions are much easier to find
+* Julia is not as widespread so solutions are harder to find
 * For 95% of code I wrote in Python, speed does not matter at all
-* Performance is sometimes unpredicable and depends on implementation nuances
+* Performance is sometimes unpredictable and depends on implementation nuances
-  * vector addition and multiplication may allocate memory and be very slow
+  * Vector addition and multiplication may allocate memory and be very slow
-  * threaded-for may allocate memory when single threaded implementation works fine and it ends up being slower
+  * threaded-for may allocate memory when single-threaded implementation works fine and it ends up being slower
   * in general memory allocation may occur at any place where one would expect using just stack in C++
 * Some features are "weird" e.g.
-  * no const keyword
+  * No const keyword
-  * classes are immutable by default on the other hand
+  * Classes are immutable by default on the other hand
-  * class methods are more like function, they are not even part of class declaration
+  * Class methods are more like functions, they are not even part of class declaration
-  * class can't be redefined, once you touch it (e.g. add member or change constructor), you have to restart REPL
+  * Class can't be modified.
+Adding a member or changing a constructor is not possible without restarting REPL
-* It's not clear how to structure larger code into files and how to work with includes/modules
+* It's not clear how to structure longer code into files and how to work with includes/modules
-* Some operators and constants are UTF-8 character.
+* Some operators and constants are UTF-8 characters.
 Good luck copy-pasting π, integer division operator, ...
-* Very high run time when code is compiled or external library used for the first time - starting new REPL is pain
+* Very high run time when code compiles or external library used for the first time - starting the new REPL is a pain
 * Very slow debug (issue with running new REPL and evaluating variables takes long)
 * Sometimes poor error reporting